annitya/roc-completion/readme.md

 In progress
 -----------
-- Don't attempt to fetch completions unless roc.config.js is present in project at root.
+- Only add trailing commas if enabled in CodeStyle.

 First release
 ------------
-- Only add trailing commas if enabled in CodeStyle.
-    - What about eslint?
 - Publish the damned thing.

 Next version